What factors determine how long to keep your documents?

 Documents are an essential part of business operations — in fact, many organizations wouldn't be able to operate without their files.
 They can contain information about the company, its employees, or its customers.
 All of these documents must not only be easily accessible as required but they must be retained for certain lengths of time.
 The question is, what factors determine how long to keep your documents?
 Let's take a look:

 1. Laws and regulations

-Many lawyers, CPAs, and accountants recommend that you keep business records (digital or hard copy) for at least seven years to provide enough time to defending against tax audits, lawsuits or any other potential claims.
+Many lawyers, CPAs, and accountants recommend that you keep business records (digital or hard copy) for at least seven years to provide enough time to defend against tax audits, lawsuits, or any other potential claims.
 While some regulations overlap, no one organization will have the same set of rules to follow, and these differences could be crucial to data protection and business continuity.
-Even if your company stores original documents, creating an electronic copy for archive is highly recommended.
+Even if your company stores original documents, creating an electronic copy for an archive is highly recommended.

 With the new year approaching, some may be questioning how long to keep tax returns for a business.
 According to the IRS, tax returns, along with business receipts and miscellaneous financial and tax records should be kept for three years, whereas employment tax records should be kept for four years.
 Some records must be kept for up to 7 years, so make sure you verify what rules apply to your business.
 Make sure to store your records electronically and always make a backup.